AI Use Cases/Private Equity

 The Problem

 Private Equity operations teams manually extract data from hundreds of documents monthly - term sheets, cap tables, financial statements, LP agreements, and portfolio company reporting packages - across fragmented systems like Intralinks, Datasite, DealCloud, and local file repositories.
-This extraction feeds into Salesforce, Carta, Allvue, and custom SQL dashboards, but human copy-paste introduces errors, creates bottlenecks during investment committee prep, and delays deal sourcing pipeline velocity.
+This extraction feeds into Salesforce, Carta, Allvue, and custom SQL dashboards, but human copy-paste introduces errors, creates bottlenecks during investment committee prep, and slows deal sourcing.
 The process scales poorly: adding deal flow or expanding portfolio monitoring requirements means hiring additional operations staff rather than improving throughput.

 Revenue & Operational Impact

 Manual document handling directly erodes fund economics.
-Due diligence timelines stretch 4-6 weeks longer than target, pushing deal origination cycles and compressing deployment pace when dry powder sits idle.
-LP reporting cycles take 3-4 weeks post-quarter-end because operations teams manually reconcile portfolio company data from multiple formats and sources.
+Due diligence timelines stretch weeks longer than target, pushing deal origination cycles and compressing deployment pace while dry powder sits idle.
+LP reporting cycles run weeks past quarter-end because operations teams manually reconcile portfolio company data from multiple formats and sources.
 Investment committees lack real-time portfolio EBITDA trends, add-on acquisition targets, and platform company performance signals until days after they need them.
 This latency forces reactive rather than proactive portfolio management and weakens competitive positioning in hot deal environments.

 Why Generic Tools Fail

 Off-the-shelf document extraction tools fail because they don't understand PE-specific document structures, regulatory context (SEC Reg D, ILPA standards, AIFMD), or the downstream system requirements (Salesforce field mapping, Carta data standards, DPI/MOIC calculation logic).
-Generic OCR and table extraction leave operations teams validating and remapping 30-40% of extracted data, negating time savings.
+Generic OCR and table extraction leave operations teams validating and remapping so much of the output that the promised time savings evaporate.

 The AI Solution